Excess 14 Maintenance and Monitoring

 • Vents: In rough seas, the vents may need to be closed to prevent water ingress

-• Rubber Seals: For both the larger and small hatches, the rubber seal should be set in the track, and the ends should be glued together.
+• Rubber Seals: For both the larger and smaller hatches, the rubber seal should be set in the track, and the ends should be glued together.
 If the glue has separated, in a pinch, just push them tight together and close the hatch.
 After a crossing, when they’re dry, you can remove and glue with rubber cement.

 • O-Rings: on the larger hatches, there are (4) O-Rings that will dry, crack and open.
 (Amazon link)